 The College has a regional reputation for curriculum innovation and change.
-It has introduced new courses in many areas of the curriculum in order to meet student needs.
+It has continued to introduce new courses in many areas of the curriculum to meet student needs.
 A particular strength is in making students ready for the next stage in their lives.